Top 10 Best Things to do in Byron Bay

 Whites Beach - Broken Head

 Whites Beach is a hidden gem if you're up for an adventure.
 Situated at the southern end of Broken Head, Whites Beach is only accessible by a dirt road and then a 15 minute walk along a rainforest track over the headland.
 Come prepared for some steep hiking and be sure to pack water and food.

 (6.a) Get out IN and ON the Ocean

 (6a?
 What is this 6a business?
 Ok so keeping to just 10 things is pretty hard in a great area like Byron so we snuck in some subsections...)

-The beaches are also a great place to try surfing or to go kayaking in search of dolphins... there are plenty of surf schools and kayak tour operators keen to get you out and about and enjoying the ocean.
+Byron Bay beaches are a great place to try surfing and there are surf schools a-go-go that would love to get you out there.

 Speaking of alcohol... just out of town you'll find a local gin distillery; Cape Byron Distillery - home of Brookie's Gin.
 Check them out if you're interested in doing a tour and tastings.

 If you want to take it easy and have a designated driver show you around to the breweries and distilleries , Behind the Barrel run tours.

 Markets!
 Markets!
 Markets!
 Checking out the markets is definitely one of the best things to do in Byron Bay...

 These are the most popular markets in the region but you'd be able to find markets around somewhere in the region every weekend...